hilton/hilton.github.com/presentations/naming-guidelines.md

 > I want the owners of language standards to take this up.
 > I want the next version of these languages to require any code that uses new features to conform to some style. \[[11](#references)\]

-He argues that programmers follow the name formatting convention that a programming language community adopts, and that they have nothing to gain from this kind of research.
+He argues that programmers follow the name formatting convention that a programming language community adopts, and that these programmers have nothing to gain from this kind of research.

 > For any given language, there are one or a few common coding styles. \[…\]
 >